YeskendirK/yeskendir.github.io/_pages/about.md

 Hello!
 Welcome to my personal webpage.

-Currently, I am a second-year master's student at the University of Amsterdam.
+I have recently graduated from master's program in AI at the University of Amsterdam.

 I have ~3 years of industry machine learning experience, acquired after obtaining my undergraduate degree.
 My research works were published in venues like ECCV, AAAI, ICLR, ICCV, and ReScience.
 I have broad research interests in Machine Learning including Natural Language Processing, Geometric Deep Learning, Graph Neural Networks, etc.